knoepdan/CyberSecRappi/5_MaintainAccess/GainingAccess_2.md

 - Conditional  -> example appache server
     - depending on some criteria (e.g. in url) -> traffic will be from/to C2.
 Is confusing.
 - Domain Fronting

-    - Redirect traffic through well known cloud
+    - Redirect traffic through well known cloud (e.g. Azure)
     - Example: in http request header: the host points to the attacker and then then cloud (example azure) will direct the request to the attacker defined in host